Skip to table of contents

 The maximum student overload in any given semester or term is limited to a number of semester-credit-hours which is 50 percent greater than the total number of weeks in the applicable academic term.
 A student simultaneously enrolled in two or more institutions should not exceed the standards set forth in this policy.

-Continued enrollment at OUHSC requires maintaining satisfactory academic performance levels.
-Students who do not maintain satisfactory progress towards their academic objective as indicated below will be placed on probation, suspended, or dismissed.
+Continued enrollment at OU Health Sciences requires maintaining satisfactory academic performance levels.
+Students who do not maintain satisfactory progress towards their academic objective as indicated below will be placed on probation, supsension, or dismissal.
 Refer to each college dean's office for the policies regarding standards of scholarship.

 PROBATION